grincc/agenda/notes/2023-10-24-community-meeting-notes.md

 >__anynomous__ : It should be.
 The problem is that to get those people is hard since they need to gradually get to know the code basis by doing error reporting, small bug fixes etc. Build a reputation by doing and not by first asking money.

-Grin is money, my personal motivation is to make it better, so everyone can use without problems
+Grin is money, my personal motivation is to make it better, so everyone can use without problems.

 👍 anynomous